uwnlp/qamr/code/README.md

 #### Running on MTurk in production

  1. In `scripts/init_example.scala`, set `isProduction` to `true`.
- 2. Make sure you have enough funds in your MTurk account
+ 2. Make sure you have enough funds in your MTurk account.
  3. Follow the steps given for running in the sandbox.
  4. When annotation is finished, to output the results in the official format to `data/example/static/out`, run `data.writeAllTSVs`.